Attractions of Nizhyn district

 0

-Art Department of Nizhyn Museum of Local Lore
+Art Department of Nizhyn Local Lore Museum

 Architecture , Museum / gallery

-The Art Department of the Nizhyn Museum of Local Lore named after Ivan Spassky was opened in 1991, and since 2021 it has been located in the former estate of the Makarov landowners of the 19th century.
+The Art Department of the Nizhyn Museum of Local Lore named after Ivan Spasky was opened in 1991, and since 2021 it has been located in the former estate of the Makarov landowners of the 19th century.

 A memorial plaque on the facade testifies that it was to this house in 1827 that Mykola Hohol read his first works.
 Taras Shevchenko, Yevhen Hrebinka, Marko Vovchok, and Mariya Zankovetska were also connected with the Makarov family.
 That is why the exposition of the museum demonstrates the transformation of the noble estate, its way of life in the period from the end of the XVIII to the beginning of the XX century.